rubygems/bundler/doc/development/PULL_REQUESTS.md

 If you want to use these mechanisms, please instead include them in the pull request description.
 This prevents multiple notifications or references being created on commit rebases or pull request/branch force pushes.

 Additionally, do not use `[ci skip]` or `[skip ci]` mechanisms in your pull request titles/descriptions or commit messages.
 Every potential commit and pull request should run through Bundler's CI system.
 This applies to all changes/commits (ex. even a change to just documentation or the removal of a comment).

-## CHANGELOG.md

-Don't forget to add your changes into the CHANGELOG!
-If you're submitting documentation, note the changes under the "Documentation" heading.